Rubjerg/Graphviz.NetWrapper/README.md

         Node nodeA = root.GetOrAddNode("A");

         // Several characters and character sequences can have special meanings in labels, like \N.
-        // When you want to have a literal string in a label, we provide a convenience function for you to do just that. nodeA.SetAttribute("label", CGraphThing.EscapeLabel("Some string literal \\N \\n |}>"));
+        // When you want to have a literal string in a label, we provide a convenience function for
+        // you to do just that.
+        nodeA.SetAttribute("label", CGraphThing.EscapeLabel("Some string literal \\N \\n |}>"));

-        // When defining portnames, some characters, like ':' and '|', are not allowed and they can't be escaped either.
+        // When defining portnames, some characters, like ':' and '|', are not allowed and they
-        // This can be troubling if you have an externally defined ID for such a port.
+        // can't be escaped either.
+This can be troubling if you have an externally defined ID for
-        // We provide a function that maps strings to valid portnames. var somePortId = "port id with :| special characters";
+        // such a port.
+We provide a function that maps strings to valid portnames. var somePortId = "port id with :| special characters";
         var validPortName = Edge.ConvertUidToPortName(somePortId);
         Node nodeB = root.GetOrAddNode("B");
         nodeB.SetAttribute("shape", "record");
         nodeB.SetAttribute("label", $"<{validPortName}>1|2");

-        // The conversion function makes sure different strings don't accidentally map onto the same portname Assert.AreNotEqual(Edge.ConvertUidToPortName(":"), Edge.ConvertUidToPortName("|"));
+        // The conversion function makes sure different strings don't accidentally map onto the same
+        // portname.
+        Assert.AreNotEqual(Edge.ConvertUidToPortName(":"), Edge.ConvertUidToPortName("|"));
     }
 }